 NAICS Appeal of Noble Supply & Logistics, SBA No. NAICS-5748 (2016) (Contracting Officer improperly assigned a Retail Trade sector NAICS code to a government procurement for supplies, instead of a manufacturing or supply NAICS code)

-13 CFR 121 SBA NAICS Code Size Standards Determination Basics
+Size Regulations 13 CFR 121 SBA NAICS Size Standards Determination Basics

-SBA NAICS Code size standard determinations under 13 CFR 121 are defined by the average number of employees employed over the past 12 months and the average annual receipts earned over the past three years.
+SBA NAICS Codes size standard determinations under 13 CFR 121 and small business size regulations are defined by the average number of employees employed over the past 12 months and the average annual receipts earned over the past three years.
 Additional considerations are taken into account when defining small business concerns include: